justworx/trim/x/screen/screen.md

 ###### Crazy, Broken IO Events Test/Dev Thing

-This may be a bet tentative.
+This may be a bit tentative.
 I'm mostly using it as a stepping-stone for figuring out how to handle events (getch) generically.

 It doesn't work - I'm keeping it here in case I decide to play more